 Course Description 19 Credit Hours

+CHEM 1211 Principles of Chemistry I 3

+CHEM 1211L Principles of Chemistry I Laboratory 1

+CSCI 1371 Computing for Scientists and Engineers 3

-GEOL 1121 Physical Geology 4
+GEOL 1121 Physical Geology 3

+GEOL 1121L Physical Geology Laboratory 1

 MATH 1371 MATLAB Programming 3

 PHIL 2020 Critical Thinking and Reasoning 3

-CHEM 1211 Principles of Chemistry I 4

-CHEM 1212 Principles of Chemistry II 4

-BIOL 2XXX/3XX (X/4XXX

-CHEM 2XXX/3XXX/4XXX
+BIOL 2XXX/3XXX/4XXX CHEM 2XXX/3XXX/4XXX CSCI 3XXX/4XXX ECON 2XXX/3XXX/4XXX MATH 3XXX/4XXX

-ECON 3XXX/4X XXX

-MATH 3XXX/4X XXX

-BACHELOR OF SCIENCE WITH A MAJOR IN MATHEMATICS CONCENTRATION IN SECONDARY TEACHER CERTIFICATION
+BACHELOR OF SCIENCE WITH A MAJOR IN MATHEMATICS SECONDARY TEACHER CERTIFICATION tcofer@ccga.edu

-School of Arts and Sciences Jones 228 912-279-5876 Program Coordinator: Dr. Laura Lynch 279-4548 llynch@ccga.edu
+School of Arts and Sciences Department of Mathematics Jones 228 912-279-5876

+Program Coordinator: Dr. Tanya Cofer 279-5923

 Secondary Education Mathematics prepares future secondary mathematics teachers for our region and the state.
 Highly-qualified science and mathematics teachers are known to be critically important to increase the number of high school graduates who pursue advanced degrees in Science, Technology, Engineering, and Mathematics (STEM).
 The Secondary Education curriculum adheres to the guidelines and standards of the Georgia Professional Standards Commission, the National Council for the Accreditation of Teacher Education and the Regents Principles for the Preparation of Teachers.
 The Mathematics track aligns with the curriculum guidelines of the National Council of Teachers of Mathematics; NCATE/NCTM Program Standards (2003).
+30 Credits of upper level courses must be completed at CCGA.